Multi-Modal Hypergraph Diffusion Network with Dual Prior for Alzheimer Classification: Proposed Framework

 \section{Proposed Framework}

-In this section, we introduce our semi-supervised hypergraph learning framework (see Figure \ref{fig::teaser}).
-We highlight two key parts of our approach: i) our dual embedding strategy to construct a robust graph, and ii) our dynamically adaptive hypergraph diffusion model.
+This section introduces our semi-supervised hypergraph learning framework (see Fig.~\ref{fig::teaser}) highlighting two key parts: i) our dual embedding strategy to construct a robust graph, and ii) our dynamically adaptive hypergraph diffusion model.